maxdame/wordle_with_chatgpt/README.md

 **Welcome to ***YOUR DUMB*****

-I have created a Wordle clone but with an intriguing twist.
+I have created a Wordle clone that runs in the terminal but with an intriguing twist.

 In a traditional game of Wordle, players aim to guess a five-letter word within a limited number of attempts by submitting their guesses.